Calm (album)

 Calm (stylised as C A L M, an acronym of the first letters of the band members' names, Calum, Ashton, Luke and Michael) is the fourth studio album by Australian pop rock band 5 Seconds of Summer, released on 27 March 2020.
 The album was a commercial success and received positive reviews from critics who praised the band's lyrical growth and maturity.
 Due to a shipping error, approximately 11,000 copies of the album were released early in the US, subsequently causing the album to chart a week before it was due.

 With Calm earning the band their fourth consecutive number one in their home country, 5 Seconds of Summer became the second Australian band in history to have their first four full-length studio albums debut at number one on the ARIA albums chart.

-At the ARIA Music Awards of 2020, the album was nominated for ARIA Award for Best Group.
+At the ARIA Music Awards of 2020, the album was nominated for Best Group.
 Billboard magazine named the album as one of The 25 Best Pop Albums of 2020.

 Promotion

 The promotion of the album was heavily limited by the COVID-19 pandemic and the stay-at-home order, which forced the band to cancel all promotional appearances and concerts.
 Initially having promotional plans to "go all over the world", the band members instead did a number of radio and TV interviews over videocall and resorted to interacting with fans online via live streams and Q&As on Twitter.

 On 26 March 2020, Hemmings performed an acoustic version of "Old Me" on the "At Home Edition" of The Tonight Show Starring Jimmy Fallon.

 Prior to the album's release, the band released a four-track Relaxation remix collection in collaboration with Calm, a meditation app.
 The collection consists of four remixes, one produced by each member and producer Matt Pauling.
 The compilation includes the reproduction of two singles, with guitarist Michael Clifford remixing the album's lead single "Easier", and bassist Calum Hood remixing the album's fourth single, "Old Me".
 Non-singles included in the collection are, "Red Desert", remixed by drummer Ashton Irwin, and "Best Years", remixed by lead vocalist Luke Hemmings.

-To promote the album, the band is set to embark on their upcoming headlining tour, the Take My Hand World Tour, in 2022.
+To promote the album, the band embarked on their headlining tour, the Take My Hand World Tour, in 2022.